zaphosting/docs/docs/webspace-wordpress.md

 Once all fields have been fulfilled, click on **Install WordPress**.
 The installation will then be completed within a few seconds and the login window should show up.
 There you can log in with your created account.
 Afterwards you can set up your WordPress as you like!

 ![img](https://screensaver01.zap-hosting.com/index.php/s/MnLRYMDJCXjJJ8i/download/chrome_4KNjihGpo0.gif)

+## Conclusion

+Congratulations, you have installed WordPress on your webspace.
+If you have any further questions or problems, please contact our support team, who are available to help you every day!